 However, you can't ask for special enrollment if you've decided to use COBRA.

 A Marketplace lets you shop online for a health plan.
 You can compare prices and benefits of different plans.
-You'll also be able to find out if you qualify for Medicaid.
-That's a government program for people with low incomes.
+You'll also be able to find out if you qualify for Medicaid, a government program for people with low incomes.

 If you lose your job and then get new insurance, you won't have to worry that your children will be denied coverage because of "preexisting" conditions.
 A preexisting condition is a medical problem you or your child had before you tried to enroll in a new insurance plan.